theAmbassadorsLAB/Timesync-Client/README.md

 # Timesync-Client
-Javascript Client for the Ambassadors Timesync Server.
+Javascript Client for the Ambassadors proprietary **Timesync Server**.

 ---